MiguelAlho/LearningChallenge2018/PITCHME.md

 <br>
 #### The 2018 DevOps Porto Learning Challenge

-<span class="byline">[ DevOpsPorto Meetup, December xth 2017 ]</span>
+<span class="byline">[ Miguel Alho, DevOpsPorto Meetup, December 12th 2017 ]</span>

 ---

+---

 # Lifelong Learning

 ---

-## As IT Pros, Learning is Essential...
+### As IT Pros, learning is
+## ESSENTIAL...

 Note:
 * We are, after all, knowledge workers, in a demanding profession.
 * Companies are and want to move fast , and that requires skilled professionals.
 * Being a highly skilled can bring along many advantages - more enjoyable work, more fulfilling work, maybe more money as you progress.
+* We need to avoid becoming obsolete

 ---

-## ... but it's also Time consuming
+## ... but it's also time consuming

 Note:
-It's not hard; It's actually enjoyable and a part of the "optimal experience" (Csikszentmihalyi); But we are busy with everyday things and get lost in our ability to focus on aquiring new skills.
+* It's not hard;
+* It's actually enjoyable and a part of the "optimal experience" (Csikszentmihalyi);
+* But we are busy with everyday things and get lost in our ability to focus on aquiring new skills.

 ---

 # The 5-Hour Rule

+Note:
+* Google it
+* I haven't found science around this
+* but it's believe that some are highly active in learning
 ---

 ## Making time to learn is hards

 Note:
+Finding time is hard:
+* 8-12 hour work days,
+* comutes,
-Finding time is hard.
-8-12 hour work days, comutes, kids to care of, and a work-life balance to manage.
+* kids to care of,
+* a work-life balance to manage.
-´

 ---

 ### ...
 Tech keeps changing right in front of us...